Dual-arm robot stabilizes satellite for repairs in space

 Course work includes the analysis and design of aircraft, spacecraft, missiles, rockets and satellites.
 Students engage in hands-on training in the fields of fluid mechanics, propulsion, structures, controls and electronics.
 Computer skills are increasingly vital in the aerospace industry, so students also take courses in computer-aided design, structural analysis and simulation studies.

-For questions about undergraduate and graduate programs and degrees, visit the undergraduate or graduate admissions pages, live chat with us by clicking the "live chat" button at the bottom of your screen, or email us:
+For questions about undergraduate and graduate programs and degrees, visit the undergraduate or graduate admissions pages or email us: